postgis/docker-postgis/README.md

 [![Build Status](https://travis-ci.org/appropriate/docker-postgis.svg)](https://travis-ci.org/appropriate/docker-postgis) [![Join the chat at https://gitter.im/appropriate/docker-postgis](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/appropriate/docker-postgis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The `mdillon/postgis` image provides a Docker container running Postgres 9 or 10 with [PostGIS 2.4](http://postgis.net/) installed.
-This image is based on the official [`postgres`](https://registry.hub.docker.com/_/postgres/) image and provides variants for each version of Postgres 9 supported by the base image (9.3-9.6) and Postgres 10.
+The `mdillon/postgis` image provides a Docker container running Postgres 9, 10 or 11 with [PostGIS 2.5](http://postgis.net/) installed.
+This image is based on the official [`postgres`](https://registry.hub.docker.com/_/postgres/) image and provides variants for each version of Postgres 9 supported by the base image (9.4-9.6), Postgres 10 and 11.

 This image ensures that the default database created by the parent `postgres` image will have the following extensions installed: